 How to look fashionable on a limited budget

-Dressing stylishly and expensively, and to dress in expensive boutiques are separate things.
+Dressing stylishly and expensively, and dressing in expensive boutiques are separate things.
 In this article, we observe helpful tips on how to look fashionable on a limited budget and you can look stunning in clothes from the mass market.

-Pay attention to the way they made clothes.
+Pay attention to the way they make clothes.

 Check all the seams, zippers, buttons right away when trying on things in the shop.
 Protruding threads, uneven stitches are what will spoil the appearance of even a very nice skirt or dress.
 You can find in the mass market as neatly sewn things, as well as outright hackwork.
 If you see that the zipper is clumsy or the darts look strange?
 Pass by.